SecOpsAI-Lab/SecOpsAI/README.md

 ---

 ## Overview
-As Member 6, I built the final integration layer of the SecOpsAI platform — wiring the full detection pipeline from alert enrichment to automated containment, real-time dashboards, and CI/CD regression testing.
+As Member 6, I built the final integration layer of the SecOpsAI platform- wiring the full detection pipeline from alert enrichment to automated containment, real-time dashboards, and CI/CD regression testing.